enovance/puppetlabs-mongodb/README.md

 ##Module Description

 The MongoDB module manages mongod server installation and configuration of the mongod daemon.
-For the time being it supports only a single MongoDB server instance, without sharding and limited replica set functionality (you can define the replica set parameter in the config file, however rs.initiate() has to be done manually).
-Addition of replica set functionality is being investigated for a future release.
+For the time being it supports only a single MongoDB server instance, without sharding functionality.

 For the 0.5 release, the MongoDB module now supports database and user types.

+For the 0.6 release, the MongoDB module now supports basic replicaset features (initiating a replicaset and adding members, but without specific options).

 ## Setup